davebenson/doom4-walkthrough/README.md

 The last easy fight is about 5 Imps fighting 10 Unwilling.
 (I like to work on the Savagery Rune and the Seek and Destroy Rune for this easy fight).

-Don't miss the Elite Guard here!
+Don't miss ELITE GUARD 6.4 here!  (to the left from the way you entered)

 Enter a well-stocked tunnel ending with a Codex Entry "UAC Personnel / Olivia Pierce" for a Checkpoint preceding the final fight of the mission.